dckc/finquick/README.md

 A central tension is: there are tools and libraries for imitating a web browser on traditional platforms, but not on ocap platforms.

+## TODO

+  - Get details on Discover transactions: which card? address?
+  - account auto-complete with bacon FRP